allenrattler/AllenRattler-Analytics-Portfolio/README.md

 Using a synthetic dataset of 3,500 loan records spanning 2021–2023, this analysis moves beyond surface-level default counts to build a composite risk scoring model that evaluates each loan grade on both its default rate and its net yield after charge-off losses.
 Within this synthetic portfolio, **Grade A produced the only negative net yield (-1.58%),** illustrating how nominally lower-risk segments can still underperform when pricing does not sufficiently offset realized losses.

 This is the third and final project in a multi-industry analytics portfolio spanning Education, Healthcare, and Finance.
-It represents the most technically advanced work in the series, introducing a hybrid star/fact-constellation data model, SQL-based risk tier classification, DAX What-If parameter scenario modeling, and a Decomposition Tree visual.
+It represents the most technically advanced work in the series, introducing a hybrid relational model with multiple data grains, SQL-based risk tier classification, DAX What-If parameter scenario modeling, and a Decomposition Tree visual.

 ### Portfolio Progression